Microbial-Ecology-Group/AMRplusplus_bioinformatic_workshop/lessons/AMR++_on_TAMU_portal.md

 ## Running your own data with AMR++

-Lets look at the reads that we'll be using.
+Lets look at the TE reads that we'll be using.
 ```bash
 $ ls /home/training/AMR_workshop_reads/small_subsample/
 ```